20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

 Instead, his best moments would come when called upon in the most trying of times.
-When Rio Ferdinand failed a drugs test in 2004 for instance, it was John O'Shea Sir Alex Ferguson called upon.
+When Rio Ferdinand failed a drug test in 2004 for instance, it was John O'Shea that Sir Alex Ferguson called upon.

 Throughout Sir Alex's glorious time at the helm of Manchester United, there have been certain players that he has called upon when his team is in a rut.
 The likes of Ole Gunnar Solskjaer, Ji Sung Park and Wes Brown were all in Sir Alex's ranks for a long time, perhaps not regularly starting but always featuring when the cause was most desperate.

-When called into action in the heart of the middle, John O'Shea would normally found in the deep lying role, hoovering up tackles in the middle of the park and protecting his backline.
+When called into action in the heart of the middle, John O'Shea would normally be found in the deep-lying role, hoovering up tackles in the middle of the park and protecting his backline.
 It was a great strategy used by Sir Alex Ferguson to ensure his team's defensive solidity and see home any crucial wins.

 In 2005, O'Shea was reportedly one of the targets of Roy Keane's infamous rant to MUTV as he bemoaned the club's supposed decline.
 O'Shea's form had come into question over the previous season or so, with some fans bemoaning his lacklustre performances as they slipped further and further behind Mourinho's Chelsea side.